opendocsg/slw-judgments-backfill/2009_SGHC_206/report.md

 **The Expert Witnesses**

 6       ASM’s expert witness was Assoc Prof Khong Poh Wah (“A/P Khong”) from the Nanyang Technological University (“NTU”) School of Mechanical and Aerospace Engineering.
 ASM also called Mr Robert Faber (“Mr Faber”) , a patent lawyer and a partner of _Ostrolenk, Faber, Gerb & Soffen LLP_ , the American intellectual property firm that was responsible for prosecuting ASM’s United States Patent, to testify as an expert witness but he is, by his own admission, not a person skilled in the art.
-In _Ng Kok Cheng v Chua Say Tiong_ [2001] 3 SLR 487, a case concerning the making of a lock, it was held that a patent attorney, who was called by the defendant as an expert, was not an expert as he was not a person skilled in the art of making locks.
+In _Ng Kok Cheng v Chua Say Tiong_ <span class="citation">[2001] 3 SLR 487</span>, a case concerning the making of a lock, it was held that a patent attorney, who was called by the defendant as an expert, was not an expert as he was not a person skilled in the art of making locks.
 Likewise, Mr Faber’s evidence as a patent attorney is not relevant to issues pertaining to the views of a person skilled in the art.

 7       Aurigin called two expert witnesses to testify.
 The first was Assoc Prof Tay Meng Leong (“A/P Tay”), who, like A/P Khong, is from the Nanyang Technological University School of Mechanical and Aerospace Engineering.
 Aurigin’s second expert, Mr Dennis Miller (“Mr Miller”), was, until his retirement in 2006, the senior director and vice-president of Motorola Inc in Illinois.
 Mr Miller has rather impressive credentials as an inventor and innovator.
 A mechanical engineer, he holds 11 patents, 5 of which relate to BGA technology.
 His evidence was most useful to the court.